Leach-IT3049C/4-chatting-application-Xiao0909/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:
+pretty easy, the only thing is remember how the code works

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment:21 extra point because I made a enter code avaliable for the click-only btn

 ## Self-Reflection:

 ### How long it took me to finish this?
+like two to three hours, the answer is actually in the document.
+The only thing I need to do is work with it.
+Nothing really special